Program Pre-Proposals

 • Names and email addresses for three to four prospective organizers who have expressed interest in working up a full proposal and serving as program coordinators.

 • The names of about twenty prospective program participants who are examples of the sort of participants you hope to attract and invite to the program.
+You should not contact the prospective participants at this time.
+We request the names to help the advisory board characterize the sort of program you are hoping to run.

 • Determined the subfield committee you want to review your submission.
 The subfield committees are: